 Canon 1300D versus Canon 40D

 The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 40D are two digital cameras that were revealed to the public, respectively, in March 2016 and August 2007.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The 1300D has a resolution of 17.9 megapixel, whereas the 40D provides 10.1 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Canon 40D.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1300D – represents the basis or 100 percent across all the size and weight measures).